-Waterjet cutting is by far a very superior method for copper processing.
+Waterjet cutting is a far superior method for copper processing.
 It is possible to increase the cut quality and efficiency even further by incorporating the following tips when cutting copper:

-- Optimizing Design: Making slight changes to the design can increase the speed and quality of waterjet cutting significantly.
-For instance, replace the sharp corners and edges with curves.
-This will speed up the cutting because the waterjet cutting machine has to stop and start at the sharp edges, but it can navigate through the curves without stopping.
+Optimizing Design: Making slight changes to the design can significantly increase the speed and quality of waterjet cutting.
+For instance, replacing sharp corners and edges with curves.
+This will speed up the cutting because the waterjet cutting machine has to stop and start at the sharp edges but can navigate through curves without stopping.

-- Using Stacking: Stacking can increase the output of the waterjet cutting machine with a huge output.
-When the project needs consistently the same shapes, stack multiple sheets of copper over each other and cut them simultaneously with the cutting machine.
+Using Stacking: Stacking can considerably increase the output of a waterjet cutting machine.
+When a project needs consistent shapes, stack multiple sheets of copper on each other and cut them simultaneously with one waterjet cutting machine.

 What to Consider When Choosing a Water Jet Copper Cutting Machine?

-If you are looking forward to buying a water jet cutting machine for copper, here are some of the considerations to make:
+If you are looking to buy a water-jet-cutting machine for copper, here are some things to consider:

-- Pump Pressure: High-pressure water is the element that accomplishes the cutting process.
-It might make you think that going for the ultra high pressure pumps (about 90,000 psi) will work the best.
-However, they are not necessary since copper is a softer metal and ultra high pressure pumps have frequent breakdowns.
+Pump Pressure: High-pressure water is the element that accomplishes the cutting process.
+It might make you think that opting for ultra-high-pressure pumps (about 90,000 psi) will work the best.
+However, they are unnecessary since copper is a soft metal, and ultra-high-pressure pumps suffer frequent breakdowns.
 Choose a pump in the range of 50,000 psi to 60,000 psi for optimal performance and efficiency.

-- Build Quality: Build quality is the driving factor for a waterjet machine.
-If a machine has poor quality and design, it will break down frequently leading to high downtimes for the manufacturer.
+Build Quality: Build quality is the driving factor for a waterjet machine.
+From the table size to the number of cutting heads incorporated, if a cutting machine has poor quality and design, it will break down frequently, leading to downtime for the manufacturer.
 However, good quality machines with spare part availability ensure a smooth, uninterrupted operation.

-- Number of Axes: Higher cutting axis means that the water jet cutting machine can create a highly intricate design.
-However, a higher number of axes also means a significantly higher cost of equipment.
-Therefore, choose the machine axis that is suitable for meeting your design requirements.
+Number of Axes: More cutting axes mean the water jet cutting machine can create a highly intricate design.
+However, a higher number of axes also means a significantly higher equipment cost.
+Therefore, choose a machine with adequate cutting axes suitable for your design requirements.

 Recommended Water Jet Cutting Machine for Copper

-If you want to meet all the important factors for cutting copper with water jet cutting, Techni Waterjet cutters are the best equipment for the job.
+Do you want all the benefits of cutting copper using water jet cutting?
+Techni Waterjet cutters are the best equipment for the job.
 They are designed with the highest manufacturing standards to handle whatever you throw at them.
-Additionally, when the requirements arise, spare parts are available on quick notice.
+Also, spare parts are available on short notice.

 Is a Water Jet the Best Solution For Cutting Copper?

 Yes, waterjet cutting is the absolute best option for copper.
-The benefits mentioned earlier are just the tip of the iceberg of what water jet cutting copper has to offer.
-As you will notice, the smooth edges and high accuracy of copper speak for themselves.
+The benefits mentioned earlier are just the tip of the iceberg of what water-jet-cutting copper can offer.
+The consistently smooth edges and high accuracy of cuts produced by water jet cutting speak for themselves.